rickjarrell/blerg/projects.md

 [Sign up here](http://www.rickjarrell.substack.com).

 ### Deep Dives
-Long running project to write deep dives on subjects I feel strongly about and either know a lot or want to learn more.
+Long running project to write deep dives on subjects I feel strongly about, know a lot about, or want to learn more.
+Sort of a knowledge base of my brain.

 My roadmap includes personal finance, product management, and fitness in your 30s.
+I'll start to dump them here when they materialize.